Alpagotchi/alpagotchi.github.io/_posts/2021-04-20-Changelog-v0.0.2.md

 - DB-Methods refactored and optimized

-- Outfits and Shop Items are stored in a JSON-File now to extend them more easily
+- Outfit and shop items are now stored in a JSON-File to extend them more easily

 - Shop via `a!shop` slightly changed